wp-plugins/kb-advanced-rss-widget/README.txt

 and change it to true.
 This will manually delete the cache if it's more than 1 hour old.
 In newer versions of Wordpress, manually deleting the cache in this manner might cause a small error next time you load the page.
 Instead of displaying your feed, it will say "An error has occured, the feed is probably down."
 Just reload the page.

+= I add the widget to my sidebar, but it doesn't show up =

+In the widget's options, make sure "Hide widget when feed is down" is **not** checked.
+Go back to your blog and reload.
+You'll probably see something like "An error has occured; the feed is probably down."
+Read on...

 = "An error has occured; the feed is probably down." =

 This widget relies on Wordpress's feed parsing abilities (look in `wordpress/includes/rss.php`).
 Wordpress grabs the requested feed then passes it to this widget for formatting.
 If you are seeing this error, it means one of three things:

 1. The feed really is down.
 Wait a while and try again.
 1. Your host is blocking Wordpress from fetching the feed (very likely).
 [Read more here](http://wordpress.org/support/topic/120458?replies=24#post-602781).
 1. Wordpress's feed parser isn't working.
 Try updating to the most recent version of Wordpress.
-If that doesn't work, file a Wordpress bug report in Trac.
+1. Some users of this widget have suggested additional solutions to this problem.
+Check out the comments on [this blog post](http://adambrown.info/b/widgets/2007/08/20/an-error-has-occured-the-feed-is-probably-down/).

 In any case, you may want to first try using Wordpress's built-in RSS widget.
-If neither it nor my widget can display the feed, then you know for certain that it's one of those three reasons causing the failure.
-(You'll probably get the same error there, since the KB Advanced RSS widget uses the exact same error-checking method.)
+If neither it nor my widget can display the feed, then you know for certain that it's one of those three reasons--and not the widget itself--causing the failure.

-Some users of this widget have suggested solutions to this problem.
-Check out the comments on [this blog post](http://adambrown.info/b/widgets/2007/08/20/an-error-has-occured-the-feed-is-probably-down/).

 = Which fields are available in the feed?
 Or: I need to debug the feed. =